kwatog/ebrose/README.md

 Ebrose is a comprehensive procurement tracking system built with FastAPI and Nuxt 4, featuring enterprise-grade audit logging, role-based access control, and Kubernetes deployment capabilities.

+## Vibe-Coded (AI-Assisted)

+This is a fully vibe-coded project built with AI assistance from:

+- OpenAI Codex (GPT-5.2)
+- Google Gemini 3 Pro
+- Anthropic Claude Sonnet

+Human review is still recommended for security, compliance, and production hardening.

 ## Features

 ### 🔐 Authentication & Authorization